 A register thesaurus is created from an ISO19135 metadata record as described above, so a register thesaurus is updated by editing the ISO19135 metadata record and then regenerating the register thesaurus.
 The ISO19135 metadata record can be created and edited in the GeoNetwork editor.

 Preparing to edit an ISO19135 register record¶

 Register records can be very large.
 For example, a register record describing the ANZLIC Geographic Extent Names register has approx 1800 register items.
 Each register item holds not only the name of the geographic extent, but also its geographic extent and details of the lineage, relationships to other terms and potentially, the evolution of the extent (changes to name, geographic extent) including the details of changes and why those changes occurred.
 Editing such a large record in the GeoNetwork editor can cause performance problems for both the browser and the server because the editor constructs an HTML form describing the entire record.
-Fortunately a much more scaleable approach exists which is based on extracting the register items from the ISO19135 register record and storing them as subtemplates (essentially small metadata records with just the content of the register item).
+Fortunately, a much more scalable approach exists which is based on extracting the register items from the ISO19135 register record, storing them as subtemplates (essentially small metadata records with just the content of the register item).
 The process for extracting register items from an ISO19135 register record is as follows:

 search for and select the register record

 choose “Extract register items” from the “Actions on selected set” menu

 After the register items have been extracted, you should see a results summary like the following.

 The figure for “Subtemplates extracted” is the number of register items extracted from the ISO19135 register record.

 Editing a register item¶